Marshrutka: Moldova

-The South Caucasus states
+South Caucasus

 Armenia

-In Yerevan, Armenia, marshrutkas (մարշրուտկա maršrutka or երթուղային տաքսի ert’uġayin tak'si) cost the same as larger buses (100 AMD in 2018), with the fare being paid when the passenger exits.
+In Yerevan, Armenia, marshrutkas (մարշրուտկա maršrutka or երթուղային տաքսի ert’uġayin tak'si) fares are paid when the passenger exits.
 There are no tickets issued.
 Marshrutkas can be hailed anywhere along their route, though they do have specific stops and riders can exit at any point if the driver is willing to pull over.
 While the law requires that marshrutkas stop only at designated stops while on major streets, compliance with this law depends on the driver and the degree of police enforcement at any given time.

 Marshrutkas are the primary form of vehicular intercity transit in Armenia (outside of the Ararat Valley, where some full-sized bus lines operate).
-For example, as of January 2016, there is an hourly route between Yerevan and Ijevan — an approximately two-hour trip — costing 1500 AMD.
 From most bus stations in Armenia, it is possible to find marshrutka routes connecting to several nearby small or mid-size cities.

+Azerbaijan

+In Azerbaijan, marshrutkas (marşrutka or marşrut taksi) are a widely used form of public transportation, especially in urban and rural areas.
+Under 2009 Azerbaijani law, these minibuses or shared taxis follow specific routes but, unlike traditional buses, they do not have fixed stops, allowing passengers the flexibility to board or disembark at virtually any point along the way.
+Marshrutkas are typically smaller than regular buses, with a passenger capacity of no more than 17.

+In cities with populations of 500,000 or more, marshrutkas operate primarily through large passenger hubs such as railway stations, bus stations, airports, and shopping centers.
+These hubs help connect different settlements, villages, and other locations within the city’s administrative boundaries.
+The buses operating in route taxi mode are marked with the identification "MT" on their route boards and the inscription "MARŞRUT TAKSİ" on their bodies to distinguish them from regular buses.

+In terms of fare regulations, children under 5 years old can travel for free as long as they don’t occupy a seat.
+If they do, a child ticket is required.
+When several children under 5 travel with a passenger, each child, except one, must have a child ticket, while children aged 5 to 10 also need a child ticket.
+For children over 10, the full fare applies.
+On marshrutkas, children's tickets are not used, and any child occupying a seat must purchase a full ticket regardless of age.

 Georgia

-In Tbilisi, Georgia, marshrutkas ("მარშრუტკა" marshrutka; officially, "სამარშრუტო ტაქსი", samarshruto taksi, "route taxi") vary in cost from 50 tetri to 1 lari.
-Up until 2011, all marshrutkas in Tbilisi had a common fare of 50 tetri.
-However, after introducing new Ford Transit minibus vehicles, the price went up and is now at 1 lari.
-Marshrutkas stop upon passengers' request.
-There are no specific stops.
-In most Marshrutkas, the driver is paid in cash, but all cabs can accept payments from Tbilisi Metroman card (pre-loaded city transportation card).
+In Tbilisi, Georgia, marshrutkas ("მარშრუტკა" marshrutka; officially, "სამარშრუტო ტაქსი", samarshruto taksi, "route taxi") stop upon passengers' request at designated bus stops.
+In Marshrutkas, just as in buses, all cabs accept only digital payments, either from the Tbilisi MetroMoney card (pre-loaded city transportation card), the Travel Card, or any credit or debit card supporting NFC transactions.